 (References in support of these statements may be found here.)

 Undoubtedly, plastic-derived chemicals and a long list of heavy metals — such as mercury, aluminum and lead — bioaccumulate in our bodies, and over time can potentially present us with a toxic burden that can sicken us and contribute to chronic diseases.
-In this there are two key things to consider:

 It’s a simple idea — don’t get microplastics into your body to begin with.
 The folks at Organic Lifestyle Magazine have a good list to consider.